cmpsc100-allegheny-college/woodshop/README.md

 * pull from the `Woodpile` to build the items list above

 If all of this is done correctly, you should see a `Chair.py`, `Table.py` and `Bookshelf.py` in your `products` directory.

-### Previous Learning Objectives

-If you wish to review previous learning objectives from our assignments, you can visit the [`Syllabus`](https://chompe.rs/100-syllabus) for helpful information.
-However, it's also important to make an effort to retain what we have covered thus far as we progress through the course sections of the Readme might be taken out.

 ## Completing `woodshop` content